 Circadian rhythm disorders include the following:

-This syndrome is caused by rapid travel across> 2 time zones.
+Jet lag disorder is caused by rapid travel across > 2 time zones.
 Eastward travel (advancing the sleep cycle) causes more severe symptoms than westward travel (delaying sleep).

 If possible, travelers should gradually shift their sleep-wake schedule before travel to approximate that of their destination, and after arriving in the new locale, they should maximize exposure to daylight (particularly in the morning) during the day and exposure to darkness before bedtime.
 Short-acting hypnotics and/or wake-promoting drugs (eg, modafinil) may be used for brief periods after arrival.